Ukash Virus Scam Removal On PC/Mac Book/Mobile Device in 2016

-How to Remove Ukash Virus Scam That Blocked PC and Asked For Payment 100 Pounds or Euros?
+How to Remove Ukash Virus Scam That Blocked PC/Mac Book/Mobile Device and Asked For Payment 100 Pounds or Euros?

 The Ukash Virus is a variant of Ukash ransomware and much similar to Gema and GVU from Germany, Sacem from France and Buma Stemra from the Netherlands.
 In fact, this virus is attacking many countries and areas with different languages and interfaces.
 Once such virus is installed on your computer, it will block almost all the functions of Windows system including Windows 7, Windows XP, Windows Vista and Windows 8.
 And lately, Mac book users are also being targeted by such similar Ukash virus attacks.
 Once installed, the virus will lock a computer up with a fake warning message preventing the computer user from accessing the machine even if the user has manually shut down the computer and restarted it in safe mode.
 The warning message demands that a fine of $100 must be paid right away or the user will face additional monetary fines as well as criminal charges later on.
 There are several different versions of the Ukash scam, but all of them will present similar warning messages with same basic information.
 They all display the IP addresses and locations of the computer users and also hijack the web cams if there is one attached to the computers.
 By automatically turning on the web cams, the block message states that the police is trying to record and identify the criminals.
 All of these notifications are false and the only way to regain access as well as remove the block is to delete the Ukash virus.